adamwatters/adamwatters/README.md

 ## Adam here - thanks for visiting 👋

-Currently - I'm working on building tools on top of LLMs.
+Currently - I'm in the lab 🧪 building tools on top of LLMs.
+Specifically interested in driving web browsers to build data sets from sources that are too messy for traditional scraping tools (WIP example: (phdlist.ai)[https://phdlist.ai/])

 Some of what I've worked on in the past:
 - games - Godot, SwiftUI